check-spelling/etcher/docs/COMMIT-GUIDELINES.md

 Auto-update functionality is not ready for usage.
-As a workaround to prevent users staying with older versions, we now check for updates at startup, and if the user is not running the latest version, we present a modal informing the user of the availiblity of a new version, and provide a call to action to open the Etcher website in his web browser.
+As a workaround to prevent users staying with older versions, we now check for updates at startup, and if the user is not running the latest version, we present a modal informing the user of the availability of a new version, and provide a call to action to open the Etcher website in his web browser.

 Extra features: